-The back of the card features some decorative flower drawings and a blank space for you to write your message.
+The back of this Japanese greetings card features some decorative flower drawings and a blank space for you to write your message.

 If you know someone who only ever receives junk in the mail, why not thank them just for being there!